 Local Housing Objectives Pursuant to Clause 7.3.1(b) of the Residential Design Codes, the following Local Housing Objectives augment the Design Principles of the Residential Design Codes as specified.
-1. Street setbacks Deemed to Comply Pursuant to Clause 7.3.1(a) of the Residential Design Codes, the fol lowing provisions replace the Deemed to Comply requirements of to Residential Design Codes as specified.
+1. Street setbacks Deemed to Comply Pursuant to Clause 7.3.1(a) of the Residential Design Codes, the fol- lowing provisions replace the Deemed to Comply requirements of the Residential Design Codes as specified.
 Augments Clause 5.1.2 P2.1 and P2.2 Replaces Clause 5.1.2 C2.1 i and ii and Clause 6.1.3 O1.1 The setbacks of dwellings should reflect the predominant street-scape pattern and be consistent with adjacent properties.
-O1.2 First floor development is to be adequately setback to maintain the predominant single storey appearance of the streetscape. · · 2.
-Lot boundary setbacks Augments Clause 5.1.3 P3.1 Replaces Clause 5.1.6 C6 O2.1 Reduce impacts of building bulk on adjoining properties by maintaining a setback similar to any adjoining properties or the predominant development context while also complying with relevant overshadowing and visual privacy requirements.
+O1.2 First floor development is to be adequately setback to maintain the predominant single storey appearance of the streetscape.
+C1.1 Ground floor primary street setbacks to be an average of the two directly adjoining properties on either side of the proposed development.
+C1.2 Two storey development is to be located in the middle or rear third of the lot.
+2. Lot boundary setbacks Augments Clause 5.1.3 P3.1 Replaces Clause 5.1.6 C6 O2.1 Reduce impacts of building bulk on adjoining properties by maintaining a setback similar to any adjoining properties or the predominant development context while also complying with relevant overshadowing and visual privacy requirements.